optimistanoop/keep-learning/DL/GANTraining.md

   `activation function for hidden layers :` should use Leaky ReLU as the activation function for the convolution layers which helps gradient to flow through entire architecture.
   `batch normalization:` should use batch normalization which stabilizes GAN training provided no batch normalization on `first layer`.

+  Well Done !!!
+The function discriminator is implemented correctly.
+Following are the good points of the architecture chosen:
+`activation function for convolution layers :` the only way by which generator can learn is by receiving gradient from discriminator, hence gradient to flow through entire architecture , it is recommended to use Leaky ReLU as the activation function for the convolution layers and you have implemented it correctly.
+`filters:`  use of same size filters for all the layers.
+`normalization:` use of  batch normalization which stabilizes GANs training.
+`activation function:` use of  Sigmoid  function for the output layer to produce values between 0 and 1 (probability values).

   3- The function generator is implemented correctly.

   Required:
   activation function for hidden layers : should use Leaky ReLU as the activation function for the convolution layers which avoids sparse gradients problems too.
   Hint- use a positive constant close to 0 for leaky ReLu.